Accelerated MSN Programs

 This kind of postgraduate degree may center on one of many, various nursing specialties.
 These specialties are areas like family, adult, acute care, neonatal, geriatrics, palliative care, psychiatric, pediatric, or gynecological nursing.
 An MSN might be a prerequisite for nursing education of a doctorate level.
 In previous years, the MSN was a requirement for people looking to become advanced practice nurses such as nurse anesthetists, nurse practitioners, nurse midwives, or clinical nurse specialists.

-All 50 states offer MSN programs for nurses who want to pursue higher education, increased specialty in their field, and a higher rate of pay.
+All 50 states offer MSN programs for nurses who want to pursue higher education, increased expertise and specialization, and a higher rate of pay.
 Many states require that interested students go through the same process in order to obtain an MSN, which means that the MSN programs are quite straightforward.
-Most states also offer students two choices regarding how to go about obtaining their MSN degree.
-In general, interested people can take their MSN degree online as well as at a physical university campus.
+Registered nurses can obtain their MSN degree online of in a traditional classroom setting at a university campus.

 In most states, nurses who are pursuing an MSN will eventually become licensed as either an Advanced Registered Nurse Practitioner or an Advanced Practice Nurse when they complete their MSN programs.
 They will be licensed by the state board of nursing of the state in which they are living.
 For instance, nurses who continue their education in the state of Texas will be licensed by the Texas Board of Nursing, while nurses who obtain an MSN degree in New York will be licensed by the New York Board of Nursing.
 However, before any nurse can even think about getting his or her MSN degree, he or she will have to first obtain licensing as a registered nurse.